-BUS 210 Human Resource Management 4 quarter units/40 clock hours
+BUS 210 Human Resource Management 4 quarter units/40 clock hours Promovisite: Approval of instruct

 This course presents the fundamental principles and techniques of personnel management and examines the management of human resources from the point of view of the personnel officer, the operational manager and the employee.
 Examines the responsibilities of organizational leadership for incorporating human resource issues in strategic planning and initiatives.
 Emphasis is placed on current legal considerations, issues and research.